skip navigation

 You speak more languages than me.

-You are later than him.
+You are lighter than him.

 Chelsea liked the movie more than we.